 February 20, 2018

-Last month, House Minority Leader called one-time corporate employee bonuses crumbs and the right-wing blogosphere, media outlets and Republican lawmakers pounced, labeling her “out of touch.”
+Last month, after House Minority Leader Nancy Pelosi called one-time corporate employee bonuses “crumbs,” the right-wing blogosphere, media outlets and Republican lawmakers pounced, labeling her “out of touch.”

 Stripped of all context, Pelosi’s words were unartful.
 But it’s duplicitous for elected officials who just passed a tax law that will redistribute wealth to the already rich to declare those who point out the gaping disparity as “out of touch.”